why make this recipe

 Instructions

-- Preheat the oven to 350°F and line a 13×9 inch baking dish with parchment paper.
+- Preheat the oven to 350°F. Line a 13×9 inch baking dish with parchment paper and spray with cooking spray.

-- Bake at 325°F for about 30 minutes until top looks set but center jiggles slightly.
+- Bake at 325°F for about 30 minutes, until the center is set and the edges are slightly puffed.

-- Cool for 10 minutes, then refrigerate for at least 1 hour before slicing into squares.
+- Let the pan cool on a rack for 10 minutes, then refrigerate for at least 1 hour to fully set before slicing.

 Notes